 There are currently two types of algorithms to synthesize reversible circuits: (T1) those like MMD [1,3,4,7,9-11,14-22] that start from a reversible specification, (T2) those like [6,12,13,23,24,26,28-33] that start from non-reversible specification and create ancilla bits.
 The second type of methods has been successful for large functions [5,6,31-33] but solves basically a different problem.
 The MMD algorithm [21] (Miller, Maslov and Dueck) is currently the leading reversible logic synthesizer if no ancilla bits are used.
-This program uses the permutation vector-like reversible function specification as its data.
-This data specification corresponds to a truth table that is explicitly used in the synthesis process and thus must be stored and processed in memory.
-MMD uses no search and it can be not improved by searching or iterating, as its very principle is the natural (binary) ordering of minterms and the synthesis of the function in this order.
-MMD produces one result.
-MMD software is reasonably fast and it distinguishes itself among other programs of this type because it achieves (theoretical) 100% convergence regardless the problem size [21].
-Practically it can be applied to at most 8 qubit reversible functions and very few reversible functions with more than 8 variables were presented as MMD benchmarks in the literature.
-It was found both in our research and by other researchers that the complexity of both the synthesis process and the average circuit sizes synthesized by MMD grow very quickly above 8 qubits.
-We will call them “large circuits”.
-For large circuits from reversible specifications it is difficult to evaluate the reversible minimize quality as there are no data to compare the obtained solutions with (observe that standard non-reversible specifications are used in recent papers [27-33], and we need reversible functions such as specified by permutations).
+MMD uses the permutation vector-like reversible function specification as its data which corresponds to a truth table that is explicitly used in the synthesis process and, thus, must be stored and processed in memory.
+Since it is intrinsically bound by the natural binary order of mintrems, and hence does not use sarch, MMD cannot be enhanced through better search algorithms or iterative/recursive routines.
+Since it process a single minterm order, and, hence, MMD is reasonably fast and it distinguishes itself among other programs of this type because it achieves (theoretical) 100% convergence regardless the problem size [21].
+Practically, however, it can be applied to at most 8 qubit reversible functions and very few reversible functions with more than 8 variables were presented as MMD benchmarks in the literature.
+It was found both in our research and by other researchers that the complexity of both the synthesis process and the average circuit sizes synthesized by MMD grow very quickly above 8 qubits, herin “large circuits”.
+In our research, it was difficult to evaluate the quality of our results for large circuits from reversible specifications chiefly due to the lack of a single solution for comparison.
+Consequently, with this paper, we set the benchmark for future research. (observe that standard non-reversible specifications are used in recent papers [27-33], and we need reversible functions such as specified by permutations).
 In any case, at this time MMD program is the current benchmark for the evaluation of programs for reversible circuit synthesis with no ancilla bits.
 A strong asset of the philosophy used in MMD, in contrast to those used in other programs is that MMD gives a warranty of convergence if the data is small enough for MMD to be able to keep them in memory.
 Due to the known fact that the quality of MMD may be very low for functions where the exact minimal solution is known, several research groups are constantly attempting to improve on the MMD algorithm.
 Agrawal and Jha’s algorithm [1,6] uses the number of terms in the Positive Polarity Reed-Muller (PPRM) expansion of synthesized functions as its cost function.
 As PPRM can be stored by an expression that is shorter than 2n their algorithm could in theory minimize larger functions.
-On the other hand this algorithm needs to store not one PPRM equation but many as it is a tree-search algorithm.
+On the other hand this algorithm has to store many PPRM equations as it represents a tree-search algorithm.
 Also, non-factorized PPRMs may be in many cases of similar complexity to truth tables, for instance for function f=a’b’c’d’.
 Some of the algorithm variants from [1,3,7,9] have trouble with convergence and there is a trade-off between provable convergence and size of circuits that can be minimized.
 A challenge thus still exists to create an algorithm that could trade-off quality for time, but with a provable convergence for every function.
 In this paper we will present such an algorithm.